 The collection is presented largely chronologically and each section gives you a brief overview (in German and English) of the concepts behind each style and its place in relation to other genres.
 The audioguide then lets you dig deeper into the history and meaning of selected works.

-The uncluttered, bright museum galleries and the structured layout of the information makes viewing the works of art (mainly paintings, but also sculptures and other items) a most pleasant and informative experience, even for Philistines like myself.
+The uncluttered, bright museum galleries and the structured layout of the information makes viewing the works of art (mainly paintings, but also sculptures and other items) a most pleasant and informative experience.
 You learn without feeling like you’re learning.

 It’s almost unfair to pick out single works from what is essentially a collection of masterpieces.
 By doing so, I’d likely expose my ignorance of what defines artistic worth anyway.
 You can see what to expect in this video: